phip1611/tar-no-std/README.md

 ```

 ## Compression
-If your tar file is compressed, e.g. bei `.tar.gz`/`gzip`, you need to uncompress the bytes first
+If your tar file is compressed, e.g. by `.tar.gz`/`gzip`, you need to uncompress the bytes first
 (e.g. by a *gzip* library).
 Afterwards, this crate can read and write the Tar archive format from the bytes.

 ## MSRV